Is Olive Wood Good for Carving (Recommended Projects)

 Olive wood can be used for both decorative pieces as well as functional items such as bowls, spoons, cups, and more.

-Spoons: Spoons are one of the most common projects when it comes to olive wood carving.
-The smooth surface of the spoon makes it ideal for detailed carvings or simple shapes.
+Spoons: The smooth surface of the spoon makes it ideal for detailed carvings or simple shapes.
 You can create ornate handles with intricate details or keep them plain, depending on your preference.

 Bowls: Bowls make great centerpieces in any home decor setting, and they are also perfect for serving food at dinner parties or special occasions.
 With olive wood, you can create beautiful patterns on the sides of the bowl using chisels or other tools to add depth and character to your piece.